MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/GetEnvironment-Method.md

 manager: edupont
 ---
 # GetEnvironment Method
-Gets information about the environment that the control add\-in is using.
+Gets information about the environment that the control add-in is using.

 ## Method Signature
  `object Microsoft.Dynamics.NAV.GetEnvironment()`